-Further comment from LGIM: "LGIM considers this vote to be significant as it is in application of an escalation of their vote policy on the topic of the combination of the board chair and CEO (escalation of engagement by vote)."
+Further comment from LGIM: "LGIM considers this vote to be significant as it is in application of an escalation of our vote policy on the topic of the combination of the board chair and CEO (escalation of engagement by vote).
+LGIM has a longstanding policy advocating for the separation of the roles of CEO and board chair.
+These two roles are substantially different, requiring distinct skills and experiences.
+Since 2015 we have supported shareholder proposals seeking the appointment of independent board chairs, and since 2020 we have voted against all combined board chair/CEO roles."